-Signed electronically on line transmittal form Executive Director July 27, 20006 Date
+Signed electronically on line transmittal form Executive Director

+July 28, 2010 Date

-\According to the Office of Diversity and Equal Opportunity, job groups with fewer than five employees are not considered large enough groups to accurately determine goals.
-For the Affirmative Action Plan dated 2006-2008, the Board of Nursing had one job group that has five or more employees (Office / Clerical), and for which availability and underutilization can be determined.
+According to the Office of Diversity and Equal Opportunity, job groups with fewer than five employees are not considered large enough groups to accurately determine goals.
+For the Affirmative Action Plan dated 2010-2012, the Board of Nursing had two job groups that has five or more employees (Office/Clerical and Professionals), and for which availability and underutilization can be determined.